countable-web/open-source-corporation/VISION.md

-# Founder Notes
+# Vision Statement

+Codify the complex problem of web technology delivery, so it can be abstracted away and simplified to allow everyone to better focus on their customers.

 ## Back story

-Codify the complex problem of web technology delivery, so it can be abstracted away and simplified to allow everyone to better focus on their customers.

-from Clark Van Oyen
+from Clark Van Oyen, Founder at Countable Web Productions.

 Over the last decade my journey has involved bringing web technology to many businesses for a variety of reasons: